Michelle Obama Reveals Her Fear As First Lady Of Becoming A ‘Meme’ & Falling On Camera

 “If you’re thinking about my thoughts when I come out on stage it’s ‘don’t fall,'” she quipped.

-She then revealed that the ever-present popularity of social media led her to always focus on one thing throughout her term as First Lady of the United States of America.
+She then revealed that the ever-present popularity of social media led her to always focus on one thing throughout her term as first lady of the United States of America.

 “One of my primary goals for the eight years was to never become a meme,” Mrs. Obama quipped during her tour to promote her new book Becoming.

-The Daily Mail Online also explained that when meeting Heads of State or other notable world figures, the former first lady also worried about doing something that would embarrass the country.
+The Daily Mail Online also explained that when meeting heads of state or other notable world figures, the former first lady also worried about doing something that would embarrass the country.

 Obama was fearful of falling over when she first met Queen Elizabeth.